Arthritis of the Hand Fingers or Thumb

 - Mild swelling, tenderness, or redness around the finger joints

 - Symmetrical joint affection, where both sides of the body experience similar symptoms

 - Frequent bouts of fatigue and diminished appetite

 - Progressive finger deformities, including a tendency for joints to curve towards the pinky finger, known as ulnar drift.

 Understanding these symptoms and monitoring any changes can be a crucial step in managing arthritis effectively.
 If you notice any of these signs, consider reaching out to a specialist to discuss potential treatment options.

 Diagnosis & Treatment

-When joints are severely damaged, the HSST surgeons can repair or replace them, often through minimally invasive arthroscopic surgery, with small incisions and rapid recovery time.
+In instances where the joints are extensively damaged, the adept surgeons at HSST stand ready to repair or replace them, often resorting to minimally invasive arthroscopic surgery that promises smaller incisions and quicker recovery periods.

 The last decade has witnessed promising advancements in rheumatoid arthritis treatment.
 Early and aggressive medication intervention can enable a larger number of patients to lead active lives, control flare-ups with lesser medication, and potentially enjoy extended periods of remission.